underscoreio/essential-slick/src/pages/basics/index.md

 }
 ~~~

 Running this application will create the schema.
-It can be run from an IDE, or with `sbt "run-main underscoreio.schema.Example1"`.
+It can be run from an IDE, or with `sbt run-main underscoreio.schema.Example1`.

 The schema can be examined via `psql`, there should be no surprises: